Insight - Boko Haram, taking to hills, seize slave 'brides'

 "They know the area very well and many people help them because they are afraid or support their cause," Hajja said.

-On once occasion, Boko Haram commanders were able travel from Maiduguri, the state capital on the plain north of Gwoza, to meet the guerrilla group in the hills.
+On one occasion, Boko Haram commanders were able travel from Maiduguri, the state capital on the plain north of Gwoza, to meet the guerrilla group in the hills.

 Hajja said her unit carried out dozens of attacks, killing police and anyone suspected of aiding authorities.